 isn’t culture or ethnicity which makes me a human being.
 Nor is it a

-need which makes me a human being, a person with a soul.
-And that need
+this need which makes me a human being, a person with a soul.
+And

-published in the Times-Standard and the Del Norte Triplicate
+abuse published in the Times-Standard and the Del Norte Triplicate

 over the past twenty years, I realized that people in the world are

 generally not evolved enough to understand this need which is

 The need has to be experienced, not theorized.

-abuse survivors as mirrors of themselves; our needs reflect
+child abuse survivors as mirrors of themselves; our needs reflect